England fly-half Owen Farrell

 England captain Farrell banned for Argentina and Japan matches at World Cup

-But despite receiving a four-match suspension Farrell will be available following England’s warm-up against Fiji this Saturday and the and Japan matches in the World Cup, with his non-selection in last Saturday’s defeat against counting towards the ban.
+But despite receiving a four-match suspension Farrell will be available following England’s warm-up against this Saturday and the Argentina and Japan matches in the World Cup, with his non-selection in last Saturday’s defeat against counting towards the ban.

 Although Farrell denied guilt last week, and this helped in the initial decision to give him a red card being quashed, “the player’s acceptance of foul play, clear demonstration of remorse and his good character,” resulted in the entry level ban of six weeks being reduced to four according to a statement on the RFU website.